COLTS NECK TOWNSHIP BOARD OF EDUCATION

 7. Since it is important that grievances be processed as rapidly as possible, the number of days indicated at each level should be considered as a maximum and every effort should be made to expedite the process.
 The time limits specified may, however, be extended by written mutual agreement.

-1. A party with a grievance shall first discuss it with the immediate supervisor except when covered by item C3 below, either directly or through the Association, with the objective of resolving the matter informally.
+1. A party with a grievance shall first discuss it with the principal or immediate supervisor except when covered by C3 below, either directly or through the Association, with the objective of resolving the matter informally.

 a. the nature of the grievance

 b. the nature and extent of the injury, loss, or inconvenience

 c. the interpretation of previous discussions